Muukid/mu-library-information/README.md

 The simplest definition of a 'mu' library is:

-a dual-public domain/MIT-licensed C library whose source code and dependencies are stored entirely in one file.
+a dual-public domain/MIT-licensed* C library whose source code and dependencies are stored entirely in one file.

+Elaboration on the '*' for licensing is found in the license section.

 It is up to the user to decide whether or not a mu library would be better to use in comparison to a traditionally structured project depending on the user's circumstances.
 Id est, use them if you like, don't if you don't.